Courses: Civil Litigation Clinic, Housing Adjudication Clinic, Externship Seminar, Trial Advocacy,

 (August 2007-May 2009); Counsel, GlaxoSmithKline (2005-2007); Associate, Pepper Hamilton

-Daniel M. Schaffzin, Landlord Weapon or Tenant Shield?
-A Proposal to Reform North
+Landlord Weapon or Tenant Shield?
+A Proposal to Reform North Dakota’s Residential

-Now in his fourth year at The University of Memphis Cecil C. Humphreys School of Law,
+Biography: Now in his fifth year at The University of Memphis Cecil C. Humphreys School of

-Professor Schaffzin is an Assistant Professor of Law and the Director of Clinical
+Law, Professor Schaffzin is an Assistant Professor of Law and the Director of Experiential

-Programs and Externships.
-Professor Schaffzin teaches the Civil Litigation Clinic,
+Learning.
+Professor Schaffzin teaches the Civil Litigation Clinic, the Housing Adjudication

-the Housing Adjudication Clinic, the Externship Seminar, and Trial Advocacy.
-He has
+Clinic, the Externship Seminar, and Trial Advocacy.
+He has also taught Contracts

 Prior to joining the law school faculty, Professor Schaffzin was a Visiting Assistant